 Journalist Vatanen is burnt out and sick of the city.
 One summer evening he accidently hits a young hare on a country road.
 He tends to the hare’s leg, befriends the creature, and gradually sheds his former life.

-The Year of the Hare is a wildly entertaining mix of fable, farce, mid-life crisis, and travel book.
+The Year of the Hare is a wildly entertaining mix of fable, farce, mid-life crisis, and road novel.
 It’s a tale of freedom, commitment, and survival that has been charming readers around the world for decades.

 With rights sold in over 30 territories, this award-winning book is widely considered Arto Paasilinna’s best work and a Finnish literary classic.

+The UNESCO Collection of Representative Works classified The Year of the Hare as a masterpiece of world literature.
 The Year of the Hare was adapted for film in France in 2006 (dir.
 Marc Rivière) and Finland in 1977 (dir.
 Risto Jarva).
 It has also been adapted for stage.
-The UNESCO Collection of Representative Works classified it as a masterpiece of world literature.

 Arto Paasilinna (1942-2018) is the most renowned contemporary Finnish author, having published 35 novels and countless other works during his lifetime.
 In Finland, he has been one of the most popular authors since the 1970s.
 His most famous books include The Year of the Hare, The Howling Miller, A Charming Mass Suicide and The Forest of Hanged Foxes.
-Many of Paasilinna’s books have been turned into feature films and plays and adapted to comic books.
-His books have sold over 8 million copies worldwide, with publishers in several countries buying out more than 15 titles each.
-Paasilinna’s works have been translated into over 40 languages.
+Many of Paasilinna’s books have been turned into feature films and plays and adapted to graphic novels.
+His novels have sold over 8 million copies worldwide, with publishers in several countries buying out more than 15 titles each.
+Paasilinna’s works have been translated into over 40 languages to date.

 Chinese, simplified (CITIC Press Group)